PollyTikhonova/ImGQfinder/README.md

                         current folder if not provided.
   -GC GC                Quad type, G- or C-.
 By default, G.
   -L L                  Maximum loop length.
 By default, 7.
-  -q Q                  Amount of tetrads.
+  -q Q                  The length of a quadruplet.
   -mdef MDEF            Allowed number of defective tetrads.
 By default, 1.
   -bulgelen BULGELEN    Total length of bulges in one quadruplet.
 By default,
                         1.